Dgruploads/Mediawiki/README.md

+This repo will help you to setup Mediawiki on AWS using CloudFormation templates and shell scripts.
+You can follow the below steps to install Mediawiki on AWS.

 STEPS FOR DEPLOYING THE APPLICATION ON AWS.

     • Execute the CloudFormation template that will create an EC2 instance and a RDS DB Server.